Garden pests that cause damage in the garden

 Lady beetles, parasitic wasps and soldier beetles all feed on scale.
 For smaller numbers, remove the adults with a cotton swab dipped in soapy water or rubbing alcohol or blast them off with your garden hose.
 Suffocate adults and eggs by spraying with horticultural oil while the plant is dormant.
 Cut back and destroy any branches with heavy infestations.

 Adult leafhoppers are 1/8 to 1/4-inch long, slender and hold their wings rooflike over their backs.

 A wide variety, including grasses, vegetables and herbaceous and woody plants.

 What damage do leafhoppers cause?

 Adults and nymphs feed on plant sap in leaves and stems throughout the growing season.
 A toxin they inject often causes white or yellow stippling on leaves before they curl and fall off.
+They feed by sucking chlorophyll from tree leaves, which creates a white stippling.
 They can also spread viruses and bacteria as they move from plant to plant.